 - Viral Diseases that involve the nervous system – such as Lyme and EBV.

 - Severe Emotional Stress events.

 Hyperbaric Oxygen Therapy and Fibromyalgia

-Additional clinical study done in our center, was focused on FMS patients, in whom the FMS was induce by sexual abuse.
-This prospective study included 30 patients who have FMS for more than 5 years following the treatment there was significant improvement in all symptoms that correlated with the improvements seen in the brain imaging 10.
+An additional clinical study done in our center was focused on FMS patients, in whom the FMS was induced by sexual abuse.
+This prospective study included 30 patients who have FMS for more than 5 years following the treatment there was a significant improvement in all symptoms that correlated with the improvements seen in the brain imaging 10.